matsavage/DND-5e-LaTeX-Character-Sheet-Template/README.md

 ## Compliation

+### Overleaf

+This package can be used as-is with Overleaf, however this does not support the DnD 5e template, so will render with a plain white background.

+Steps for running on Overleaf:
+* Download latest version of the repo for overleaf from the `releases` tab
+* Create a new project in Overleaf from a zip upload
+* Change the the engine to `LuaLaTeX`

+The document should then compile normally.

 ### Nix
 A nix flake is a reproducible way to describe the building process to [nix](https://nixos.org/).
 See https://nixos.org/download.html, on how to install nix.